wooorm/dictionaries/readme.md

 ## Contributing

 New dictionaries can be added quite easily.
-Most importantly, they must be licensed with an Open Source License, and they should be convertible by **iconv**(1) to UTF-8.
+Most importantly, they must be licensed with a free license, and they should be convertible by **iconv**(1) to UTF-8.

 ## License